 Focus on Asia

 Technology and data are transforming financial services.
 We increasingly leave a big digital footprint fueled by a sharp increase in the usage of mobile phones, online payment systems and social media.
 Financial institutions and fintech companies are tapping into this large array of real-time digital data to gain valuable insights and extend services to poor and under-served populations who were previously overlooked.
-But how can banks and alternative lenders provide financial services to the poor in the digital era while preventing abusive lending practices?
+How can banks and alternative lenders provide responsible financial services to the poor in the digital era?

 “As a regulator, we are interested in educating and protecting customers while letting private sector innovation in digital financial services flourish,” said Dr Sun Tianqi, the Deputy Director-General of the Financial Consumer Protection Bureau of the People’s Bank of China.
-“The G20 Chinese Presidency has also identified responsible digital financial services as an ultimate priority with its endorsement of the G20 High Level Principles for Digital Financial Inclusion during the G20 Summit held in July.
+China, as holder of the 2016 G20 Presidency, identified responsible digital financial services as an ultimate priority with its endorsement of the G20 High Level Principles for Digital Financial Inclusion during the G20 Summit held in July.